tobiasli/groceries/README.md

 ```

 ### Menu
-`Cookbook.Menu` is a class for parsing an entire weeks worth of shopping,
+`Menu` is a class for parsing an entire weeks worth of shopping,
 with syntax for meals on specific days as well as regular groceries.

-To be able to

-The above methods patterns can be either a string or a compiled regular expression. `TregexCompiled` is a class for simply
-containing the compiled regex to be run on the above methods.
-If patterns are long, this usage will speed things up
-considerably.

 ```python
 # Continuation from previous code block.